Pre-school children with sensory impairments

 For pre-school children and their families, the specialist teachers:

-- provide information about your child’s sensory impairment
+- give information about your child’s sensory impairment

 - advise on toys and learning through play

-- provide information on modes of communication or tactile approaches
+- give information on modes of communication or tactile approaches

 - monitor development and set goals